LLMs Judge Themselves: A Game-Theoretic Framework for Human-Aligned Evaluation: Experiments and Analysis

+\paragraph{Game-Theoretic Aggregation Mitigates Self-Preference Bias.} As shown in Table~\ref{tab:Narcissistic}, rankings produced under SR are consistently more favorable than those obtained from PR across all benchmarks, corroborating observations reported in prior studies on LLM self-evaluation bias~\cite{DBLP:conf/acl/LiuML24, dietz2025llmevaluationtropesperspectivesvalidity}.
+For example, on GenOverall, \texttt{gpt-4o-20241120} improves by 0.408 ranking positions under peer based evaluation, moving from 2.521 with SR to 2.929 with PR.
+Similar trends are consistently observed on GenMath and GenChinese.
+Additional experiments on other benchmarks lead to the same qualitative conclusions and are reported in the Table~\ref{tab:selfbias-otherdata}.
+To assess whether game theoretic aggregation mitigates this bias, we compare rankings from SIA and SFA using the \texttt{Kemeny-Young} method.
+In contrast to the pronounced SR–PR gaps, differences between SIA and SFA are consistently small across benchmarks, suggesting that aggregation substantially attenuates the influence of self preference bias and yields more balanced rankings in practice.

-To evaluate whether these rankings align with human judgment, Figure~\ref{fig:box_corr} presents the distribution of Pearson correlations between model-generated rankings and human preferences across evaluation questions.
-The results show that rankings from SE yield the weakest and most variable alignment with human judgments, indicating that models’ self-assigned rankings are often unreliable.
-In contrast, SIE achieves the strongest alignment overall, suggesting that incorporating all available rankings, including self-evaluations, can produce results that are most consistent with human preferences.
-Furthermore, the correlation distributions of SIE and SFE are close, indicating that game-theoretic aggregation is effective in mitigating self-preference bias, even when self-evaluations are included.
-Due to space constraints, we report results on three representative benchmarks in Table~\ref{tab:Narcissistic} and Figure~\ref{fig:box_corr}, with full results provided in Appendix~\ref{appendix:selfbias}.
+To examine alignment with human judgment, Figure~\ref{fig:box_corr} reports the distribution of Pearson correlations between model generated rankings and human preferences.
+Rankings from the SR show the weakest and most variable alignment, indicating the inherent unreliability of self assigned rankings.
+In contrast, the SIA achieves the strongest overall alignment, while the SFA yields comparable results, demonstrating that game theoretic aggregation effectively mitigates self preference bias even when self evaluations are included.
+Due to space limitations, we present results on 3 representative benchmarks in Table~\ref{tab:Narcissistic} and Figure~\ref{fig:box_corr}, with full results provided in Appendix~\ref{appendix:selfbias}.